garrandall/popular-music-data/tracks/that-s-the-way-love-goes-janet-jackson.md

 I'm gonna take you places
 You've never been before and
 You'll be so happy that you came
-Ooh, I'm gonna take you there, oooh
+Oh, I'm gonna take you there, oh

 That's the way love goes, that's the way love goes